Skip to main content

 Robotics Navigation

 EVS technology’s fast and reliable data processing in real-time brings higher performances to robotics navigation, allowing robots to avoid obstacles, navigate in a more agile and responsive manner, and make fast and well-informed decisions in dynamic environments.
+Event-based vision systems also enhance the perception and navigation capabilities of intelligent robots, enabling them to operate more effectively in complex settings.

 EVS can provide more regulation-compliant security and safety solutions since it can avoid capturing facial details, instead focusing on tracking movements – i.e., it can count people without compromising privacy.
 That is very important in regions with strict data privacy regulations, such as the EU.